Lethrinus/LonghornCase/README.md

 # LonghornCase

-A small Unity demo where you pick up a cup, fill it with water, water a plant, then throw the cup away—powered by a clear state machine, DOTween animations, and a ScriptableObject-based event system.
+A small Unity demo where you pick up a cup, fill it with water, water a plant, then throw the cup away—powered by a clear state machine, DOTween animations and a ScriptableObject-based event system.

 ## Features